FAQ

 I’m not an “athlete” can you still work with me?

-• It doesn’t matter where you are, or think you are, on the contiunuum of activity, you can still access professional and trusted nutrition advice.
-There is so much bad nutrition advice out there, why not talk to professionals who have been doing this for 15 plus years :)
+• It doesn’t matter where you are, or think you are, on the continuum of activity, you can still access professional and trusted nutrition advice.
+There is so much crap “advice” out there, why not invest some quality time talking to professionals who have been doing this for more than 40 years :)

 HOW MANY APPOINTMENTS MIGHT I NEED?